rodelgc/sample-cypress-newman/README.md

    yarn dev
    ```

-## To run the e2e tests
+## To run UI and API tests

-Install dependencies.
-From the project root directory:
+From the project root directory, run this command to install dependencies needed for running the tests:

 ```
 $ cd e2e